Why should I study this subject?

 What are the next steps?

-Should you wish to choose food preparation and nutrition, you will need to add it as the main choice in either the Option 2 or Option 4 box.
-If you have any further questions about this course, please contact our Teacher of Food, Mrs Hoyle, at This email address is being protected from spambots.
+To study GCSE Food, you will need to choose it from either the Option 1 or Option 2 block.
+For further information about the subject, please email This email address is being protected from spambots.
 You need JavaScript enabled to view it..

 ofstead good provider"Pupils enjoy an inclusive and aspirational environment at Bridgnorth Endowed School." – Ofsted, 2023